sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

 - Use it whenever you have limited storage and you need to wrap around to the front if the value goes over the limit (``num % limit``).

-Boolean Variables
+Negation !
 ---------------------

-You can use the ``!`` operator to negate the result of a Boolean expression.
+You can use the ``!`` operator to negate the value of a Boolean expression.
+When you see ``!``, think of the word "not".

 .. activecode:: code3_1_5
    :language: java